 7. Lal Bahadur Shastri

 Another name is Lal Bahadur Shastri, he was the second Prime Minister of independent India.
 He took part in the non-cooperation movement of Mahatma Gandhi in 1921.
 He spent nine years in jail after the start of the Satyagraha movement in 1940.
 He was the first person to be posthumously awarded the Bharat Ratna and a memorial “Vijay Ghat” was built for him in Delhi.
 He died on Jan 11, 1966.

 8. Bal Gangadhar Tilak

 Bal Gangadhar Tilak was born 23 July 1856.
-He was an Indian nationalist, teacher, social reformer, lawyer and an independence activist.
+He was an Indian nationalist, teacher, social reformer, lawyer, and independence activist.
 He was the first leader of the Indian Independence Movement.
-The British called him Father of the Indian unrest.
+The British called him the Father of the Indian unrest.
 He is known for his quote “Swarajya is my birthright and I shall have it!”.
 Before Gandhi, he was the most widely known Indian political leader.
 He died on 1 August 1920.

 9. Sardar Vallabhbhai Patel

 He was born on Oct 31, 1875.
 He was was a major political and social leader of India.
-He played a leading role in the struggle for Independence of India.
+He played a leading role in the struggle for the Independence of India.
 He supported Gandhi’s Non-Cooperation movement and toured the state to recruit more than 300,000 members and raise over Rs.
 1.5 million in funds.
 When Mahatma Gandhi Ji was in Jail then he played a lead role in satyagraha in Nagpur in 1923.
 As the first home minister, he played a key role in the integration of the princely states into the Indian Federation.
 He is known as the man who united India.
 He died on Dec 15, 1950.